ShizuApp/udacity-data-warehouse/README.md

     `pip install -r requitements.txt`

-* run **create_tables.py** to creates/resets tables
+* run **create_tables.py**

-* run **etl.py** to load and insert the data
+* run **etl.py**

 ---

 ## Schema Design

-Project executes an ETL pipeline (Extract/Transform/Load) to fetch, process and insert the data from S3 to the Redshift warehouse in a star schema optimized for queries to analyze the song play data.
+Project executes an ETL pipeline (Extract/Transform/Load) to fetch, process and insert the data from S3 to the Redshift Warehouse into a star schema optimized for queries to analyze the song play data.

 ### Fact Table